theurbandev/DSA/README.md

-# Basic data structures for beginner engineers.
-This repo will serve as a guide for create basic data structures in JavaScript.
+# Basic data structures examples for beginner engineers.
+This repo will serve as a guide for creating basic data structures in JavaScript.